MacSuperior/Python-information-retrieval/README.md

 ### Boolean + PageRank model

-* queries terms are treated as a boolean AND query
+* queries terms are treated as a boolean AND query.
-* Results are ordered by PageRank values
+* Results are ordered by PageRank values.

 ### Tf-idf model

-* Queries are treated as vectors
+* Queries and documents are treated as vectors.
-* Results are ordered by cosine similarity values.
+* Results are ordered by cosine similarity.

 ### Possible future extensions on the system

 > These features are not implemented in the current system

-* it has a 'next' button for showing  more results
+* it has a 'next' button for showing  more results.
 * the user can indicate a minimum recommendation threshold (e.g., 0.6 or a level in the scale, i.e., high, medium, or low).
-Only the documents with a similarity equal to or bigger than the threshold are displayed in the results
+Only the documents with a similarity equal to or bigger than the threshold are displayed in the results.
-* it can deal with structured documents, such as HTML pages
+* it can deal with structured documents, such as HTML pages.
-* it shows metadata of documents in the ranked output
+* it shows metadata of documents in the ranked output.
-* it implements some non-trivial form of personalization
+* it implements some non-trivial form of personalization.
-* visualization of the graph with the PageRank values
+* visualization of the graph with the PageRank values.